 - many other public places

-At a music performance, you might see many kids wearing children’s ear protection for concerts.
-Parents often ask themselves, how can I protect my baby’s hearing?
-So even infants and toddlers wear noise cancelling earmuffs at concerts.
+Furthermore, at a music performance, you see infants, toddlers or children wearing ear protection.
+Consequently, parents often ask themselves, how can I protect my baby’s hearing?
+So even infants, toddlers and children wear noise-canceling earmuffs at concerts.
+Some adults do too.

-What should I look for when buying earmuffs to reduce noise?
+Do I know what to look for when buying earmuffs to reduce noise?

 NRR stands for Noise Reduction Rating.
-It is a standardized system that measures how much hearing protection is offered by a noise reducing device.
-It is reported in decibels, which is a measure of sound.
-The higher the NRR, the more sound reduction is offered.
+It is a standardized system that measures how much hearing protection is offered by a noise-reducing device.
+Also, it is reported in decibels.
+Decibels are a measure of sound.
+For example, the higher the NRR, the more sound reduction is offered.
+So look for a higher NRR when you buy noise protection.

 - Does color matter?